Input by wind (

 (2.38)

-in which is the phase speed and and are the density of air and water, respectively.
+are the density of air and water, respectively.
 This

 expression is also used in WAM Cycle 3 (the WAMDI group, 1988).
 The second expression is due to Janssen (1989,1991a).